hirezio/given/packages/jasmine-given/README.md

 ## Prior Art + Credit

-This library is a rewrite of the original [jasmine-given](https://github.com/searls/jasmine-given) library by Justin Searls who've done an amazing job with it.
+This library is a rewrite of the original [jasmine-given](https://github.com/searls/jasmine-given) library by [Justin Searls](https://twitter.com/searls) who've done an amazing job with it.
+Checkout his company [TestDouble](https://testdouble.com) and their [blog](https://blog.testdouble.com).

 #### So why a rewrite?

 Well.. because the original library is no longer maintained and was written in CoffeeScript, so I decided to rewrite it in TypeScript to make sure I could continue supporting it.

-Plus I fixed the error messages and added support for newer features like async/await etc.
+Plus I fixed the error messages, removed less frequently used features and added support for newer features like async/await etc.

 ### How is it different from the original `jasmine-given`?